-The ARX anonymization tool is divided into four perspectives, which model different aspects of the de-identification process.
-As is shown in the below screen shot, these steps consist of 1) configuring privacy models, utility measures and transformation methods, 2) exploring the solution space, 3) analyzing data utility and 4) analyzing privacy risks.
+ARX is divided into four perspectives, which model different aspects of the anonymization process.
+As is shown below, these perspectives support 1) configuring privacy models, utility measures and transformation methods, 2) exploring the solution space, 3) analyzing data utility and 4) analyzing privacy risks.

-In the configuration perspective, data can be imported, generalization hierarchies can be created, and privacy as well as quality models can be selected and parameterized.
+In the configuration perspective, data can be imported, transformation rules can be created, and privacy as well as quality models can be selected and parameterized.
 Input data is always displayed on the left hand side.

-The utility analysis perspective is used to assess the suitability of a specific transformation for a given usage scenario.
-To this end, input and transformed data are displayed side by side.
+The utility analysis perspective can be used to assess the suitability of a specific transformation for an anticipated usage scenario.
+For this purpose, input and transformed data are displayed side by side.
 Moreover, descriptive statistics can be calculated and the suitability of output data as a training set for creating classification models can be analyzed.
 A variety of graphical and numerical representations are displayed to aid interpretation.

 In this perspective, various metrics reflecting privacy risks are presented.
-Metrics implemented by ARX include re-identification risks for the prosecutor, journalist and marketer attacker models as well as estimates of population uniqueness, which can be calculated using different statistical models.
-Moreover, the perspective also provides access to a method for detecting attributes which must be modified or altered when de-identifying data in compliance with the Safe Harbor method of the US Health Insurance Portability and Accountability Act (HIPAA identifiers) and a method for finding potential quasi-identifiers.
+Metrics implemented by ARX include re-identification risks for the prosecutor, journalist and marketer attacks as well as estimates of population uniqueness, which can be calculated using different statistical models.
+Moreover, the perspective also provides access to a method for detecting attributes which must be modified according to the Safe Harbor method of the US Health Insurance Portability and Accountability Act (HIPAA identifiers) and a method for detecting further quasi-identifiers.